Naa Panta Kano

-Panta also promoted as Naa Panta Kano, is a 2017 Indian Kannada-language heist thriller film directed and scored music by S. Narayan.
+Naa Panta Kano (also known simply as Panta) is a 2017 Indian Kannada-language heist thriller film directed and scored music by S. Narayan.
 It features Anup Revanna and newcomer Ritiksha in the lead.
 The story is written by Amid and the cinematography is by Mathew Rajan.
 The film is a remake of Tamil film Rajathandhiram (2015).

 The project officially took off on 9 June 2016 and was launched by the Chief Minister Siddaramaiah in Bangalore.
 The film was released on 23 June 2017.